ezehlivinus/basic-credit-card-processing-demo/README.md

 # Basic Credit Card Processing

 ## Overview
-I chose to use expressJS popular API design because it will be easy to understood by fellow developers.
+I chose to use ExpressJS's popular API design because it will be easy to understand by fellow developers.

 ## Choice of Language
-I chose JavaScript because it is a language that is closest to me and I have been using for a few months now.
+I chose JavaScript because it is a language that is closest to me and I have been using it for a few months now.
+With respect this program I did not see any reason to use another language.

 ## How to Run
 I used [node](https://nodejs.org/) version 18.x to run the program.
 Download and install it